 A fruitarian diet, which comprises predominantly of fruit, is a highly restrictive eating regime and as a consequence is unlikely to be balanced.

 Fruit is rich in vitamins, minerals and protective antioxidants, which is why including some fruit as part of a balanced diet is a valuable dietary inclusion for most people.
-It's recommended that we eat a minimum of five portions of fruit and vegetables each day.
+It's recommended that we eat a minimum of five portions of fruit and vegetables, with the emphasis on vegetables, each day.

 However, there are some people for whom even a small amount of fruit can be problematic.
 These people are intolerant to the natural sugar found in fruit (fructose).
 For such people, fructose consumption may lead to gut symptoms including abdominal discomfort, diarrhoea and bloating.